Abizern/hblog/talks/2016-09-21-being-imperfect-in-a-perfect-world.markdown

 ---
 title: Being Imperfect In A Perfect World
 description: NSBarcelona talk on Patterns and their uses.
+September 2016.
 ---

 ### Summary